-Safety Tips for Pedestrians and Motorists as Daylight Saving Time Ends
+Safety Tips for Pedestrians and Motorists as Daylight Saving Time Begins

 As darkness falls earlier, the potential for accidents increases

-As daylight saving time ends, the National Highway Traffic Safety Administration (NHTSA) cautions motorists and pedestrians to be more alert as the potential for harm increases as darkness falls earlier.
+As daylight saving time begins, the National Highway Traffic Safety Administration (NHTSA) cautions motorists and pedestrians to be more alert as the potential for harm increases as darkness falls earlier.

 NHTSA offers the following tips for motorist and pedestrian safety during the shorter days of autumn and winter: